stepheneb/stepheneb/readme.md

 - Web, desktop, and mobile application development
 - Raspberry Pi and Arduino software and hardware development
 - Sensors, analog and digital design
 - Ruby, JavaScript, Python ...
+- Rails, Electron ...
 - MySQL, Postgesql, Redis ...
 - Automated deployment to AWS and a bit with Heroku, Vercel, Netlify